Old dog lumps and bumps aren’t usually any different to the type of lumps and bumps younger dogs get.

 This virus tends to take hold best in dogs whose immune system is weak (which is why puppies and older dogs are especially at risk).

-Dogs who have been on corticosteroids for any extended period of time are more susceptible as the steroids weaken the immune system.
+Dogs who have been on corticosteroids for any extended period are also more susceptible, as the steroids weaken the immune system.

 The same can be said for dogs who are suffering from chronic health problems.